-We have presented a parameter-free approach to image segmentation.
+We have presented an approach to image segmentation that is almost parameter-free.
 Our approach uses a bottom-up aggregation procedure in which regions are merged based on probabilistic considerations.
 The framework utilizes adaptive parametric distributions whose parameters are estimated locally using image information.
 Segmentation relies on an integration of intensity and texture cues, with priors determined by the geometry of the regions.
-We further applied the method to a large database with manually segmented images and compared its performance to several recent algorithms obtaining favorable results.
+The method is modular, and can readily be extended to handle additional cues.
+We further applied the method to a large database with manually segmented images and compared its performance to several recent algorithms.